-- 5 mulation for developing self-consistent subgrid models.
-In this approach one attempts to determine the statistical effect that the unresolved scales of motion have on the resolved eddies.
-The foundation studies in this area were the direct interaction approximation (DIA) closure and its variants for homogeneous turbulence (Kraichnan, 1959; McComb, 1974; Herring, 1965), and the quasi-diagonal DIA (QDIA) closure (Frederikuse 1999, 2010).
-Closure and Frederik- - sen, 1999, 2012a; O'Kane and Frederiksen, 2004, 2008) for inhomogeneous turbulence.
-Excellent agreement between the QDIA closure results and the statistics of higher resolution closure calculations was demonstrated in O'Kane and Frederiksen (2004).
-The general QDIA closure theory accounts for cross correlations between field variables (eg: fields at different vertical levels; or velocity components) and between - 15 physical space fields, but has the remarkable property that the eddy damping and stochastic backscatter terms are diagonal in spectral space.
-The QDIA closure terms were calculated for typical barotropic atmospheric flows in O'Kane and Frederiksen (2008).
-Broadening the applicability of the QDIA closure, a stochastic subgrid modelling approach was developed to determine the eddy viscosities from the statistics of bigh resolution benchmark simulations (Frederiksen and Kepert 2006), which is the statistics of the property of the statistics of the property of the statistics. - high resolution benchmark simulations (Frederiksen and Kepert, 2006), which is the approach adopted here.
+(Kraichnan, 1959; McComb, 1974; Herring, 1965), and the quasi-diagonal DIA (QDIA) closure

+(Frederiksen, 1999, 2012a; O'Kane and Frederiksen, 2004, 2008) for inhomogeneous turbulence.
+The general QDIA closure theory accounts for cross correlations between field variables (eg: fields at different vertical levels; or velocity components) and between physical space fields, but has the

+60 remarkable property that the eddy damping and stochastic backscatter terms are diagonal in spectral space.
+The QDIA subgrid closure terms were calculated for typical barotropic atmospheric flows in O'Kane and Frederiksen (2008).
+Broadening the applicability of the QDIA closure, a stochastic sub-grid modelling approach was developed to determine the eddy viscosities from the statistics of high resolution benchmark simulations (Frederiksen and Kepert, 2006), which is the approach adopted

+65 here.

 We use the method of Frederiksen and Kepert (2006) to develop stochastic subgrid models for global atmospheric and oceanic flows such that practically all of the resolved scales of motion can be trusted.
-In contrast to the vast majority of subgrid modelling studies, the approach adopted here makes no heuristic assumptions, with the subgrid model coefficients calculated self-consistently from the statistics of high resolution benchmark simulations.
+In contrast to the vast majority of subgrid modelling studies, the approach adopted here makes no heuristic assumptions, with the subgrid model coefficients calculated self-consistently

+- 70 from the statistics of high resolution benchmark simulations.
 This approach has been successfully applied to quasi-geostrophic (QG) atmospheric and oceanic simulations with horizontal and vertical shears (Zidikheri and Frederiksen, 2009, 2010a, b), three-dimensional wall bounded turbulence (Kitsios et al., 2015), and global primitive equation simulations of the atmosphere (Frederiksen et al., 2015).
-Subgrid models developed from far simpler barotropic QG models (Frederiksen and Davies, 1997), have previously been shown to improve the simulated dynamics in GCMs (Frederiksen et al., 2003).
-Here we adopt 5 more complex baroclinic QG benchmark simulations of the atmosphere and ocean, which capture the essential dynamics of barotropic (two-dimensional) and baroclinic (shear) instability.

-Historically subgrid models for the atmosphere and ocean have been developed in isolation, with the derivation of the functional forms of the subgrid models often motivated by very different physical phenomena.
+Subgrid models developed from far simpler barotropic QG models (Frederiksen and Davies, - 75 1997), have previously been shown to improve the simulated dynamics in GCMs (Frederiksen et al., 2003).
+Here we adopt more complex baroclinic QG benchmark simulations of the atmosphere and ocean, which capture the essential dynamics of barotropic (horizontal shear) and baroclinic (vertical shear) instability. - Historically subgrid models for the atmosphere and ocean have been developed in isolation, with the derivation of the functional forms of the subgrid models often motivated by very different physical phenomena.
 Here we provide evidence that the effects of subgrid turbulence in the atmosphere and ocean actually have much in common.
 When nondimensionalised appropriately, subgrid coefficients calculated from atmospheric (Kitsios et al., 2012) and from oceanic (Kitsios et al., 2013) simulations, show remarkably good agreement within the enstrophy cascading inertial range.
-The justification of this approach stems from the phenomenological view of tur-

-- 15 range.
-The justification of this approach stems from the phenomenological view of turbulence in the atmosphere and ocean.
-In both flows the Rossby radius ($r{\rm R}$) is the dominant scale at which baroclinic instability injects energy (velocity variance) and enstrophy (vorticity variance) into the system (Salmon, 1998), where the nondimensional Rossby wavenumber is $k{\rm R} \equiv a/r{\rm R}$, with a = 6371 km the radius of the Earth.
-In - 20 the phenomenological view of QG turbulence, enstrophy is transferred at a constant rate from wavenumber $k{\rm R}$ to larger wavenumbers (smaller eddies), whilst energy is transferred from wavenumber $k{\rm R}$ back up to the large-scale (low wavenumber) energy containing eddies of wavenumbers less than or equal to $k{\rm E}$ (Kraichnan, 1976; Salmon, 1998).
-The wavenumbers, $k{\rm R}$ and $k{\rm E}$, divide the scales into three important wavenum- - 25 ber (n) regimes: the non-self-similar energy containing range $(n \le k{\rm E})$; the self-similar inverse energy cascade $(k{\rm E} < n \le k{\rm R})$; and the self-similar forward enstrophy cascade $(k{\rm R} < n)$.
-In the ocean $k{\rm E} \ll k{\rm R}$ with all three regimes present.
-In the atmosphere, however, $k{\rm E} \approx k{\rm R}$, which means that the inverse energy cascade is either very short or non-existent, due to the large scale forcing.
-Both wavenumbers, $k{\rm R}$ and $k{\rm E}$, are important for the final scaling of the subgrid coefficients.
-Here we will develop unifying scaling laws governing how subgrid turbulence behaves in the enstrophy cascading inertial range of the atmosphere and ocean.
+The - ity injects energy (velocity variance) and enstrophy (vorticity variance) into the system (Salmon, 1998), where the nondimensional Rossby wavenumber is $k_R \equiv a/r_R$, with a = 6371 km the radius of the Earth.
+In the phenomenological view of QG turbulence, enstrophy is transferred at a con- - 90 stant rate from wavenumber k_R to larger wavenumbers (smaller eddies), whilst energy is transferred from wavenumber k_R back up to the large-scale (low wavenumber) energy containing eddies of wavenumbers less than or equal to k_E (Kraichnan, 1976; Salmon, 1998).
+The wavenumbers, k_R and k_E , divide the scales into three important wavenumber (n) regimes: the non-self-similar energy containing range $(n \le k_E)$; the self-similar inverse energy cascade $(k_E < n \le k_R)$; and the self-similar